livingdocsIO/documentation/content/guides/editor/document-soft-lock/index.md

 ## Enable soft lock

-### Configurable Metadata config

-If you are running with the (new) configurable metadata config, you can configure this plugin over the UI.
-Just navigate to the Project Setup, select the desired content-type (e.g. articles), head over to the Metadata tab and add the Metadata Plugin "Document Soft Lock".
-In the sidebar you can set the desired timeout for the soft lock in minutes.

-### Static Metadata config

-If you still have a static JSON configuration, you can add the following code snippet to your metadata configuration array:
+Add the following metadata json to the content-type for which you want a the soft lock to be active:
 ```
 {
   handle: 'documentSoftLock',